- 3 garlic cloves, minced

 - 2 tablespoons white wine or chicken broth

-- 2 packages (9 ounces each) fresh baby spinach
+- 2 packages (9 ounces each) fresh spinach

 - 3/4 teaspoon salt